prathi912/rdc-imr/src/SOP.md

 ### Profile & Settings
 1.  **First-Time Login (Profile Setup):**
     -   On your first login, you will be guided to the **Profile Setup** page.
-This is a critical step.
+This is a critical and mandatory step.
     -   You can pre-fill your academic details by entering your MIS ID and clicking "Fetch My Details".
 Review the information for accuracy.
     -   Upload a professional profile picture.
-    -   Complete all required fields, including your Faculty, Institute, Department, and Designation.
+    -   Complete all required fields, including your Campus, Faculty, Institute, Department, and Designation.

 2.  **Settings Page:**
     -   Navigate to **Settings** from the sidebar at any time to update your profile.